hanaa-mohamed/cpprelude/docs/string.md

 literal(const T* str, usize str_count);
 ```

-Creates a literal string from the provided literal value. a literal string cannot be altered and needs no disposing since it doesn't dynamically allocate memory.
+Creates a literal string from the provided literal value.
+A literal string cannot be altered and needs no disposing since it doesn't dynamically allocate memory.

 #### copy